adolby/Kryvo/README.md

 ## Plugins

 Kryvo uses cryptography provider plugins to perform cryptographic operations.
-The default cryptography provider is [Botan](https://botan.randombit.net/).
+The default cryptography provider is [OpenSSL](https://www.openssl.org/).

 ## Licenses

 Kryvo is licensed under the MIT License.
 Read the LICENSE file or go to https://opensource.org/licenses/MIT for more information about the license.

+OpenSSL is licensed under the Apache License Version 2.0.
+Read the OpenSSL LICENSE.txt file for more information about the license.
+OpenSSL source code is available at: https://www.openssl.org

 Botan is licensed under the Simplified BSD License.
 Read the Botan License file for more information about the license.
 The license file can also be found at https://botan.randombit.net/license.txt.
 Botan source code is available at https://botan.randombit.net/download.html.